viniciuskloppel/kite/README.md

 ![Tests](https://github.com/helius-labs/kite/actions/workflows/tests.yaml/badge.svg)

 Kite leverages the speed and elegance of [`@solana/kit`](https://github.com/anza-xyz/kit) (previously known as `@solana/web3.js` version 2) but allows you to **complete most Solana tasks in a single step**.
-Since Kite uses `@solana/kit` for the heavy lifting, the full features of `@solana/kit` are available.
+Since Kite uses `@solana/kit` for the heavy lifting, Kite is fully compatible with `@solana/kit`.
 If you decide you no longer need Kite, you can easily remove it and use plain `@solana/kit`.

-All functions in Kite are thoroughly documented with TSDoc comments, providing detailed information about parameters, return types, and usage examples.
-These comments are formatted for optimal visibility in VSCode and other IDEs, making it easier to understand and use the API.
+Users of VSCode and other popular editors will see TSDoc comments with parameters, return types, and usage examples right in their editor.

-Kite is a `@solana/kit` update of `@solana-developers/helpers`, the [most popular high-level library for @solana/web3.js version 1](https://www.npmjs.com/package/@solana-developers/helpers), by the original author.
-The `kite` package includes updated versions of most of the original helpers, including contributions from [Helius](https://helius.xyz), [the Solana Foundation](https://youtu.be/zvQIa68ObK8?t=319), [Anza](https://anza.xyz), [Turbin3](https://turbin3.com/), [Unboxed Software](https://beunboxed.com/), and [StarAtlas](https://staratlas.com).
+Kite is the `@solana/kit` update of `@solana-developers/helpers`, the [most popular high-level library for @solana/web3.js version 1](https://www.npmjs.com/package/@solana-developers/helpers), by the original author.
+The `kite` package includes updated versions of most of the original helpers, including contributions from [Helius](https://helius.xyz), [the Solana Foundation](https://solana.org/), [Anza](https://anza.xyz), [Turbin3](https://turbin3.com/), [Unboxed Software](https://beunboxed.com/), and [StarAtlas](https://staratlas.com).
 The ones we haven't added yet should be there soon.

 Kite is for everyone!
 You don't need to use Helius RPCs to use Kite.
 However if you do use Helius RPCs, Kite will take advantage of Helius features like priority fee estimates and low-latency transaction confirmation.

-Kite works both in the browser and node.js and has [minimal dependencies](https://github.com/helius-labs/kite/blob/main/package.json#L48).
+Kite works both in the browser and node.js, is small, and has [minimal dependencies](https://github.com/helius-labs/kite/blob/main/package.json#L48).
+It also works with **Anchor**.

-> [!NOTE]
-> This is the first public release of Kite - it has extensive tests, but you should consider it a preview and it may have some bugs.
-Please [report any issues](https://github.com/helius-dev/kite/issues) you find.

 ## What can I do with Kite?